rbrt-weiler/xmc-nbi-clients/README.md

 # XMC API Clients

-This project is meant to provide some generic clients utilizing the API provided by the Northbound Interface (NBI) of [Extreme Management Center](https://www.extremenetworks.com/product/extreme-management-center/) (XMC).
+This project is meant to collect some generic clients utilizing the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center](https://www.extremenetworks.com/product/extreme-management-center/) (XMC).

-## Structure

-Simple: Each language gets its own directory, each tool its own subdirectory.

 ## Source

-This is a fork of the original project hosted at [https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients](https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients).
+The original project is [hosted at GitLab](https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients), with a [fork by the original author](https://gitlab.com/rbrt-weiler/xmc-nbi-clients) at GitLab and a [copy over at GitHub](https://gitlab.com/rbrt-weiler/xmc-nbi-clients).
+Fork and copy may be more current.